Contribution In Insurance – Demystifying the Secrets & Implications 2023

 #1.
 Pro-rata Contribution:

-Basically, in Pro-rata contribution, the loss is distributed proportionally among the various insurance policies covering the same risk.
+In Pro-rata contribution, the loss is distributed proportionally among the various insurance policies covering the same risk.
+This method usually comes into play when policies have the same terms and conditions.

 Pro-Rata Contribution - Insuranceopedia